rnolden2/blog/_posts/2014-01-02-introducing-lanyon.md

 ## Projects
 ### Industry-related Projects

+Listed below are a few business-driven projects I have worked on.

 * Price Prediction
 * Customer Clustering
 * Scheduling Assest

 ### Training Projects

-In addition to real-world projects I have worked on here are a few training projects I have completed.
+In addition to real-world projects here are a few training projects I have completed.

 * Product Recommendation System
 * Device Failures